texsavi/forms.html/README.md

-# A tudent registration form
+# A student registration form

 a simple and well-designed HTML form